nodejs/node/doc/guides/collaborator-guide.md

 [TSC][].
 Do not use the GitHub UI on the right-hand side to assign to `@nodejs/tsc` or request a review from `@nodejs/tsc`.

-The TSC should serve as the final arbiter where required.
+The TSC serves as the final arbiter where required.

 ## Landing Pull Requests